leafingio/monolithic-node-seed/README.md

 ## Work Flow

 ### Create module
-You can add functionality to you API creating a new folder inside modules (for example Post).
+You can add functionality to you API creating a new folder inside server folder (for example Post).
 It can be separated in:
 * controllers.js (where all logic goes)
 * routes.js (where all routes goes and decides which controllers-permissions-validations needs).